preet80809/preet80809/README.md

 <h1 align="center">Hi 👋, I'm Preet Thakur</h1>
-<h3 align="center">Highly motivated Data Analyst with a strong academic background in data analytics, proﬁcient in Python and SQL.Skilled in data visualization using Tableau and PowerBI.
+<h3 align="center">Highly motivated Data Analyst with a strong academic background in data analytics, proﬁcient in Python and SQL.
+Skilled in data visualization using Tableau and PowerBI.
 Experienced in machine learning model training and evaluation.
 Eager to leverage technical expertise to drive data-driven decision-making and business success.</h3>